sampsyo/fdpo/fdpo/prompts/malformed_command.md

 > {{error}}

-Remember, commands must be fenced in triple-backtick Markdown code blocks.
-The first line is operation to perform, and the remaining lines are a program.
+In a valid command, the first line is operation to perform, and the remaining lines are a program.
 For example, use this:

 ```
 eval foo=2